ts9417/My-Website-/Pods/SwiftChart/README.md

 ### ChartDelegate

 * `didTouchChart` – tells the delegate that the specified chart has been touched.
-* `didFinishTouchingChart` – tells the delegate that the user finished touching the cha
+* `didFinishTouchingChart` – tells the delegate that the user finished touching the chart.
+The user will "finish" touching the chart only swiping left/right outside the chart.
+* `didEndTouchingChart` – tells the delegate that the user ended touching the chart.
+The user will "end" touching the chart whenever the touchesDidEnd method is being called.

+## License

+SwiftChart is available under the MIT license.
+See the LICENSE file for more info.